callumacrae/lynx.io/articles/socketio-introduction.md

 		server.listen(8080);

 		var io = io.listen(server)
-		//make socket.io listen to our server

 		var nameTable = {};
 		var numberOfPlayers = 0;

 		io.sockets.on('connection', function(client){
 			players.push(client.id);
-			//add the client.id to our players

 			client.on('adduser', function(username){
 				//when adduser is emitted